 Our interdisciplinary minor in Writing complements your existing major and signals your recognition that written (and oral) communication skills are essential to success in any career.
 Whether your major is in the natural sciences, social sciences, humanities, or a professional field, the writing minor enhances your career readiness and helps ensure you will succeed.

 The interdisciplinary Writing minor is highly flexible, enabling you to complete most of the requirements while fulfilling Core and major requirements.
-By completing foundational, professional and disciplinary writing courses, you gain both a breadth and depth of experience writing in a range of contexts.
+By completing foundational, professional, and disciplinary writing courses, you gain both breadth and depth of experience writing in a range of contexts.
 We also encourage you to seek internship opportunities as part of the minor to gain hands-on experience using the new skills you are learning.
 We consider existing courses in a range of other UNE programs for inclusion in the Writing minor.

 If you would like to add this valuable minor to your UNE transcript, please talk to a professor in the English Department or with your academic advisor about pursuing a minor in Writing.

 The interdisciplinary minor in writing has a developmental writing sequence that remains flexible to maximize the options for students.
 The minor requires a minimum of 18 credits chosen from a list of foundational, professional, and discipline-specific writing courses.
 Students need to complete at least (one) Foundational course, (two) courses in Professional Writing contexts and (two) discipline-specific writing courses.